MatteoCollica/get-shit-done/README.md

 # workmode

-workmode is an easy to use command line program that blocks websites known to distract us from our work.
+workmode is an easy to use bash script that blocks websites known to distract us from our work.

 After cloning this repository, put it in your $PATH and ensure it is executable.

-Execute it as root because it modifies your hosts file and restarts your network daemon.
+Executing as root is needed because it modifies your hosts file and restarts your network daemon.

 ## To enable workmode